liukidar/pcx/examples/s5_analysis_and_metrics/energy_and_stability/energy_propagation_training_stability/README.md

 # Training Stability / Energy Propagation

-The code provided here replicates the experiments in Section 5.1 (Error propagation) and 5.2 (Training Stability).
+The code provided here replicates the experiments in Section 5.1: Error propagation and Training Stability.

 The two entry points to train models and collect data are: